logo

 Cows with poor udder conformation add costs to the farm system due to an increased risk of developing mastitis or being culled due to their udder failing.

 The other number that is reported alongside BW is reliability.
 Reliability measures how much information has contributed to the BW evaluation for that animal.
-We show reliability on a scale of 0 to 100%, with reliabilities closer to 100% representing more information on progeny and ancestors being available for that bull.
+Reliability is shown on a scale of 0 to 100%, with reliabilities closer to 100% representing more information on progeny and ancestors being available for that bull.

 High-reliability bulls are unlikely to have large shifts in their BW when more daughters are added.
 In contrast, bulls with lower reliabilities are more likely to have large shifts in their BW as we add more daughters.